mattwach/battery_drainer/README.md

 Following anything written in this document is at-your-own risk.

 Batteries are energy storage devices and thus carry an inherent risk.
-If you are unfamilar with the battery type you are working with, take a few moments to educate yourself on recommnded handling practices.
+If you are not familiar with the battery type you are working with, take a few moments to educate yourself on recommended handling practices.

 # Pre-existing Market Solutions